-You know that you need to target your audience, you’re trying, but somehow it feels like you’re just not quite hitting the mark.
+You know that you need to target your audience; you’re trying, but somehow, it feels like you’re just not quite hitting the mark.
 In that case, you must start doing a target audience analysis.

+It lets you know the characteristics, preferences, and behaviors of the individuals or groups most likely to engage with their products or services.
 Your content and products can’t appeal to your target market if you don’t understand them.
 It’s no different from throwing darts in the dark.

 What is Target Audience Analysis?